CoHo Clown Festival Returns for Four Weeks of Silliness

 Anne Zander Is MOTHER (Sule Gürbüz)

 A new mother digging into the absurdity of the newborn days with twins, dancing to the beat of her own breast pump.
-A live storytelling event where people share true stories about moments in life that they played the fool.
+A live storytelling event where people share true stories about moments in life when they played the fool.
 A play about Miss Piggy that promises to unveil salacious details about her relationship with Kermit the Frog.

 These three shows are all on offer, along with about a dozen more, at the 2024 CoHo Clown Festival.
 (Aforementioned shows, in order: Anne Zander is MOTHER, Funny Bones, and Slutheby’s Live Auction.)
 CoHo Productions’ third annual celebration of physical comedy, movement arts, humor and fringe performance started Sept.
 6 and runs through Oct.
 6.